-Ms. Carr is the violist of the award-winning Carr-Petrova Duo, as well as the Iris Trio, and the former violist of the Solera Quartet - the recipient of Chamber Music America's 2018 Guarneri Quartet Residency Award and the first and only American chamber ensemble chosen for the Pro Musicis International Award.
+Ms. Carr is the violist of the award-winning Carr-Petrova Duo, as well as the Iris Trio, and is the former violist of the Solera Quartet - recipient of Chamber Music America's 2018 Guarneri Quartet Residency Award and the first and only American chamber ensemble chosen for the ProMusicis International Award.
 She has appeared as both performer and guest faculty in festivals around the world, including the Marlboro Music Festival, Ravinia Festival, Mozartfest, Huberman Course, Hyderabad SOTA Music Festival, Yellow Barn Music Festival, Music@Menlo, the International Musicians Seminar and Open Chamber Music at Prussia Cove, and the Perlman Music Program.
 Ms. Carr has collaborated with such renowned artists as Itzhak Perlman, Carter Brey, Peter Wiley, Ida Kavafian, Donald and Alisa Weilerstein, Pamela Frank, and the Miro, Orion and American Quartets, performing such premier venues as Carnegie Hall, Lincoln Center, New York’s Metropolitan Museum of Art, Princeton’s McCarter Theatre, Chicago’s Symphony Center, and the Jerusalem Music Center.